joelzliu/alien_invasion/Readme.md

 # Alien Invasion

 Alien Invasion is a simple game developed using Python 3 and Pygame library.
-The objective of the game is to shoot down the aliens before they reach the bottom of the screen.
+The objective of the game is to shoot down the aliens before they reach the bottom of the screen or attack you.

 ## Installation